VictoriaMetrics/VictoriaMetrics/README.md

      Trim timestamps for InfluxDB line protocol data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -insert.maxQueueDuration duration
      The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
+  -internStringMaxLen int
+     The maximum length for strings to intern.
+Lower limit may save memory at the cost of higher CPU usage.
+See https://en.wikipedia.org/wiki/String_interning (default 300)
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int